rileythomp/Squiggles/README.md

 # Squiggles

 A program to create generative squiggle images.
+The algorithm works by making a fixed number of moves in a forward direction, avoiding anywhere the squiggle has already been.

 |  |  |
 | --- | --- |